PZL W-3 Sokół: Origins

-During 1973, work commenced upon what would become the W-3 Sokół at PZL Świdnik; design work was performed by an in-house team led by aeronautical engineer Stanisław Kamiński.
+During 1973, work commenced on what would become the W-3 Sokół at PZL Świdnik; design work was performed by an in-house team led by aeronautical engineer Stanisław Kamiński.
 A major influence on the design was the perceived demands from both military and civilian aviation across the Soviet Union, which was envisioned to serve as the major operator of the type.
-On 16 November 1979, the Sokół conducted its maiden flight.
-Following an intensive test programme, type certification for the helicopter was received from aviation authorities in Poland, Russia, the United States and Germany.
+On 16 November 1979, the first five prototypes of Sokół conducted their maiden flights.